 Create a Notification request primitive and configure the request parameters as follows.

-a) Set the representation attribute of the notification to the representation of the target resource contained in the received UPDATE request primitive.
+Set the representation attribute of the notification to the representation of the target resource contained in the received UPDATE request primitive.

-Send the Notification request primitive to the target specified in notificationURI.
+If the <subscription> resource has a creator attribute, then the Originator shall set the creator element of the notification to the value of the <subscription> resource’s creator attribute.Send the Notification request primitive to the target specified in notificationURI.

 Wait for a Notification response.